-Minke whales are usually sighted individually or in small groups of two to three, but loose groupings of up to 400 animals have been seen in feeding areas closer to the poles.
-The segregation and distribution of these Northern Hemisphere whales suggests a complex social and population structure, but less is known about the populations in the Southern Hemisphere.
+Minke whales are usually sighted individually or in small groups of 2 to three, but loose groupings of up to 400 animals have been seen in feeding areas closer to the poles.
+The segregation and distribution of the Northern Hemisphere whales suggests a complex social and population structure, but less is known about the dwarf minke whale in the Southern Hemisphere.

 Minke whales feed by side-lunging into schools of prey and gulping large amounts of water.
 Sea birds, attracted to the concentrated prey just below the surface, are sometimes associated with minke whale feeding and foraging.
 Minke whales opportunistically feed on crustaceans, plankton, and small schooling fish (e.g., anchovies, dogfish, capelin, coal fish, cod, eels, herring, mackerel, salmon, sand lance, saury, and wolfish).
-In the Southern Hemisphere, krill constitutes most of the diet for the Antarctic species, while the dwarf minke whale subspecies feeds on a combination of krill and myctophid fish.
+In the Southern Hemisphere, the dwarf minke whale subspecies feeds on a combination of krill and myctophid fish.